Mbappe is a Bosman Transfer

 – Sir Alex Ferguson

 I’m not sure Ferguson meant it, or maybe he did, but the use of the phrase “free-for-all” is particularly amusing.
 Yes, players can now be signed for free, but never has a phrase been more contradictory.
 Free for all, it is not.
 We live in a world where cash is king and the players hold all the aces.
-The Bosman ruling: the ruling that made players free, but also more expensive than ever.
+The Bosman Transfer ruling: the ruling that made players free, but also more expensive than ever.

 About The Author